canberkanar/Natural-Language-Processing/README.md

 - Experiments were conducted on a simple model by using a pre-trained model provided through tensorflow hub.
 Weight were frozen and unfrozen to observe the different training behaviour.

+2 - Fake review detection review using biLSTM

+- We use keras functional API to build a architecture with 3 heads to process 3 different features.
+The head that is used to process the 'text' has the biLSTM.
+The result of the heads are concatenated and processed further.
+In this notebook we show how keras functional API could be used to build complex architectures.

+3 - Explainable AI(XAI)

+- In this notebook we show how a smart feature engineering could help us build a simple model that is interpretable.
+We encode the information from categorical features into the text.
+The text is then process by a model build using the Keras Sequential API.
+'LIME' method of explanations are then used to explain the predictions of the model.

 5 - Transformer Model of distilled Bert